itskel/userguide/docs/source/pro-features.rst

 |
 |
-.. attention:: For help in support regarding PRO subscriptions please email payments(@)counter.social.
+.. attention:: For support with your PRO subscription please email payments(@)counter.social.